JarJarBeatyourattitude/laser-hacks-public/README.md

             ```powershell
             $env:OPENAI_API_KEY='your_openai_api_key_here'
             ```
-    * The application will print errors and critical features will fail if this key is not set[cite: 19, 113].
+    * The application will print errors and critical features will fail if this key is not set.

 ## Running the Application